ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 ### Endpoints

-You can fetch, create, update and delete parts and characteristics via the following endpoints:
+You can fetch, create, update and delete parts and characteristics using the following endpoints:

 ####Parts